 Here is how the process works:

-• The growth factors in the platelets kickstart the healing process, and kickstart the production of new cells, collagen and tissue.
+- The growth factors in the platelets kickstart the healing process and the production of new cells, collagen, and tissue.

 You should experience pain relief and injuries that heal faster as a result of your PRP treatment.
 It usually takes multiple sessions to get results, potentially stretching over several weeks or months.
 PRP therapy may make it possible to avoid surgery and the lengthy recovery that often accompanies surgery.